 However, it wouldn’t hurt to do it anyway to cover all the bases.

-I strongly recommend you read it even though you are not living in the Province of Ontario.
+I strongly recommend you read the link below, even though you are not living in the Province of Ontario.
 It certainly will give you some perspectives and you also will know what to ask when going to the authorities in your region regarding homeschooling.

 How many children you can homeschool & how often?